openpandacodes/intent-mcp-server/README.md

 - Custom error classes for different types of errors
 - Proper HTTP status codes and error responses
 - Structured logging for debugging and monitoring
+- Validation using TypeScript types

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'feat: Add some amazing feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Create a Pull Request

-Please ensure your code follows the existing style and includes appropriate tests.
+Please ensure your code:
+- Follows the existing style and conventions
+- Includes appropriate tests
+- Updates documentation as needed
+- Uses conventional commit messages

 ## License